Ndoubledot/fits-data-reduction/README.md

 make has various functions defined as masterbias, masterflat, masterdark and so on which take lists of ccd data and return a single cleaned ccd data

 A thorough example is given which can walk the reader through the make functions

+the raw data for the example has been provided by Devanand Ullas, taken Devastal optical Telescope

+Thank you so much devanand for the data